-33. UNEP-WCMC maintains a variety of electronic tools on the Centre's website and on the website of the CITES Secretariat to provide Governments and the general public ready access to information on protected species and trade in them.
+34. UNEP-WCMC maintains a variety of electronic tools on the Centre's website and on the website of the CITES Secretariat to provide to implementing offices of the contracting Parties, and to the general public, ready access to information on protected species and trade in them.
 UNEP-WCMC provides support to the member States of the European Union and other Parties to CITES in the development of national information systems used to support the management of permits and trade applications.
 UNEP-WCMC has regular communication with national authorities implementing CITES in an effort to support the submission of accurate and on-time annual reports.